Hillside Acre Farm Emmett Idaho

 https://www.chewy.com/sav-caf-electrolytes-plus-multi/dp/315952

 ~Winter months these girls get hay fed to them morning and night when the pastures are dormant.
-The hay is orchard/alfalfa mix with alfalfa pellets as they approach delivery for extra needed Calcium.

 ~Fresh water and loose mineral at all times!